Previous dayApril 26, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 4.2 earthquake 201 km SW of Grindavík, Iceland came in on April 26, 2026 at 16:22 UTC.
-It arrived roughly 1 hours after a larger magnitude 4.4 mainshock in the same 20 km area, placing it within the typical aftershock window.
-This was a shallow crustal earthquake, focused at 10.0 km depth.
+April 26, 2026 brought a magnitude 4.2 earthquake 201 km SW of Grindavík, Iceland, logged at 16:22 UTC.
+Coming 1 hours after a magnitude 4.4 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+At a depth of 10.0 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 62.655°, -25.464°.
+Coordinates: 62.655°, -25.464°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-26